ASzot/NewPersonalWebsite/content/posts/kv_cache.md

     return model.lm_head(x), new_kv_cache
 ```
 Timing it with the same setup gets **248** tokens per second, a **9.2x** speedup over no KV cache.
-However, this KV cache implementation uses a _dynamically allocated_ KV cache since we recreate the `new_kv_cache` tensor on every forward pass call to account for the new token.
+However, this KV cache implementation uses a _dynamically allocated_ KV cache since the `new_kv_cache` tensor is recreated on every forward pass call to account for the new token.
 Reallocating this tensor on every forward pass is inefficient.
-We fix this issue in the next section.
+The next section fixes this issue.

 ## KV Cache - Preallocated

 A more efficient KV cache implementation preallocates the KV cache tensor ahead of time.
 Now the code writes the new $K, V$ tensors to the KV cache tensor in place during each generation step.
-The attention matrix is now $1 \times N$ where $N$ is the _maximum sequence length_$.
-The causal attention mask ensures that the token we are currently predicting does not attend to future KV cache positions (which also are not yet initialized).
+The attention matrix is now $1 \times N$ where $N$ is the _maximum sequence length_.
+The causal attention mask ensures that the token being currently predicted does not attend to future KV cache positions (which also are not yet initialized).
 ```python
 def transformer_forward_kv_preallocated(
     model: CausalTransformer,